ngaskill/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/05-architecture-of-liferay-screens-for-android.markdown

 action or use case, an Interactor must be created for each.
 Interactors are typically bound to one specific Liferay version, and instantiated by a Server Connector.

+Interactors are run in a background thread and can therefore contain background heavy operations without having to worry about blocking the UI thread.

 **Views:** a set of layouts and accompanying custom view classes that present Screenlets to the user.